-Most Osteopath's don’t see themselves as an “alternative” to modern medicine, but rather as a complement to it.
-So you can rest assured knowing you’re receiving safe and effective treatment.
+These days, medicine has progressed a lot and osteopaths typically don’t see themselves as an “alternative” to modern medicine, but rather as a complement to it.

 Osteopathy vs. Chiropractic & Physiotherapy

-The main difference between Osteopathy and other manual therapies is the underlying principle that all of the body’s systems are interrelated.
+The main difference between Osteopathy, Chiropractic, Physiotherapy and other manual therapies is the underlying principle that all of the body’s systems are interrelated.

 An Osteopathic approach to injury considers that the main site of pain is not necessarily the source of the problem.
 The human body is an amazing structure that naturally adapts to pain and compensates to make things feel more comfortable.